 2 – If you already have leftover rice, it’s a great way to use it up and avoid food waste.

 - Seasonings – Instead of cooking the chicken in chilli sambal, try it with our all purpose gochujang sauce or bibimbap sauce instead.
+Other substitutes for kecap manis are unagi sauce (Japanese eel sauce) or teriyaki sauce if you need.

 - Balinese Spice Paste – Instead of frying the shallots and garlic, swap them out for homemade Balinese spice paste (also known as bumbu or base genep).